-All records will be part of an Information Asset, typically a collection of associated records, with a designated Information Asset Owner, and will be recorded as such on an Information Asset Register (which is held centrally by the Head of Information Governance).
+All records will be part of an Information Asset, typically a collection of associated records, with a designated Information Asset Owner, and will be recorded as such on an Information Asset Register.

 All records must be kept securely with a level of security appropriate to their sensitivity to prevent unauthorised or unlawful access and to ensure against accidental loss, damage to or destruction of the records.